We launched VC Academy in Taipei on August 14. Applications for the founding cohort are now open — about 10 seats.

 No. The program is built for people trying to break in — business students, aspiring analysts, operators, and founders.
 We start from how the ecosystem works and build up to the deal mechanics.

-We share program details and pricing at launch event, where you can ask questions and decide whether to continue.
+We share full program details and pricing with shortlisted applicants, so you can ask questions and decide whether to continue before committing to anything.